apsun/TumblrAdAway/README.md

 I am not responsible for any damage caused by the use of this software, up to and including having your Tumblr account banned, unintentionally reblogging NSFW posts, or starting World War III.
 Use at your own risk.

+This app is not affiliated with or endorsed by Tumblr.
+Obviously.

 ## License